 As we mentioned earlier, each part of an IP address can have a value between 0-255.
 So the fourth part of the IP address permits for 256 different addresses (zero up to 255) that can be used for computers, IP phones, routers, laptops, printers and other devices.
 These type of devices are commonly referred to as hosts or clients.
 In a normal home network, those addresses are always more than enough to cover the devices that are connected to the network.

-Another term that is sometimes used is host which more commonly refers to computers and servers on the network – things that are running operating systems such as Windows, Linux, Android or Mac OS X.
+Another term that is sometimes used is host which more commonly refers to computers and servers on the network.

 But none of these terms are really set in stone, and they are often used interchangeably.
-The important bit is that since most of these devices behave in more or less the same way on a network it is often simpler to refer to them as clients, hosts or devices instead of having to specify exactly what types of devices the information is about.
+The important bit is that since most of these devices behave in more or less the same way on a network it is often simpler to refer to them as clients, hosts or devices instead of having to list all of the devices.

 The first address (zero) and the last address (255) in your home network can not be used for clients.
 They are reserved for special functions.
 The first address is the Network Address which has already been discussed.
 The last address is used for broadcasting, which is explained in the Switching part of this material.